-I couldn't help but glance towards the glass walls of House's office and the differentials room, the place that I knew so well, although only through a TV screen.
-Wilson opened his door and walked into is office, holding the door open fo me.
-I followed in after him, and my heart fluttered as we arrived in the familiar office.
-I shrugged slightly to myself and took House's usual place on the couch, crossing my legs and looking at Wilson.
+I couldn't help but glance towards the glass walls of House's office and the differential room, the place that I knew so well, although only through a TV screen.
+Wilson opened his door and walked into his office, holding the door open fo me.
+I followed in after him, and my heart fluttered when I stepped inside.
+I shrugged to myself and took House's usual place on the couch, crossing my legs and looking at Wilson.

 "How old are you?"
 Wilson asked, crossing his arms.

 "Almost eighteen," I said quickly.
 He shook his head, pinching the bridge of his nose.

 "The sad thing is, I think a microscopic part of me believes you.
 I've never told anyone what happened between Danny and I, or how I felt afterwards.
 I don't understand how you could know that," he said, shaking his head.
 "But you do realize you're expecting me to believe that you're from a different universe, right?
 And the fact that apparently I'm a fictional character in a TV show in said universe?"

 "I know, it's insane, but I can prove it!"
 I said.
 I scratched the back of my head.
 "Well, I mean, the Danny thing kind of proves it, but I've got more.
 Just get House in here, okay?
 I need help.
 Convincing you guys is the only way to get that help," I explained, my eyes darting to the caduceus pillow on Wilson's couch.
 I always thought that thing was cool.
 Wilson looked conflicted before pulling out his pager.

 "He's with his team, I'll page him here," he said, looking worried as he tapped on his pager.
 He pocketed it again.
 "So what's this supposed parallel universe like?" he asked.